Jareechang/zustand-ssr/README.md

 A basic proof-of-concept with [zustand](https://github.com/pmndrs/zustand/) with ssr by implementing a basic todo list.

 - [ ] Investigate Isomorphic (client & server) data hydration
+- [ ] Integrate immer for immutable data

 #### Sections